-Anytime a member of the University community has reason to believe that a student who resides in oncampus housing is missing, he or she shall immediately notify URPD at (804) 289-8715.
+Anytime a member of the University community has reason to believe that a student who resides in on-campus housing is missing, they shall immediately notify URPD at (804) 289-8715.
 URPD will immediately initiate an investigation and notify local law enforcement agencies, regardless of whether the student has identified a contact person, is above the age of 18, or is an emancipated minor.
 There is not a timeframe to report.
 URPD will take a missing person report at anytime.

-If the missing student is under the age of 18 and is not an emancipated minor, URPD will notify the student's parent or legal guardian and any other designated contact within 24 hours after the University of Richmond Police Department has conducted an initial investigation and has determined that the student is missing.
+If the missing student is under the age of 18 and is not an emancipated minor, URPD will notify the student's parent or legal guardian and any other designated contact within 24 hours after URPD has conducted an initial investigation and has determined that the student is missing.

-If the missing student is age 18 or over, the University of Richmond Police Department will notify the student's designated confidential contact, if any, or the student's parent or legal guardian within 24 hours after the University of Richmond Police Department has conducted an initial investigation and has determined that the student is missing.
+If the missing student is age 18 or over, the URPD will notify the student's designated confidential contact, if any, or the student's parent or legal guardian within 24 hours after URPD has conducted an initial investigation and has determined that the student is missing.